Hospital and ambulatory surgical facilities must report quality metrics for:

 MHDO makes these data available annually.

-When is the data due?
-Deadlines for the various data sets can be found under "Submission Requirements", Section 7 of Rule Chapter 270, which is on our rules page.
+When data submissions are due: Deadlines for the various data sets can be found under "Submission Requirements", Section 4 of Rule Chapter 270, which is on our Statute and Rules page.

 I am pleased to announce that we have finalized our 2016 version of our new NSI Microspecifications Manual with two important clarifications regarding the counting of patient days.
 We are also releasing a new version (2.0) of our NSI Data Transmittal Workbook in Excel.
 Thanks to those of you that provided feedback on the workbook-we hope this version is easier to use.